 Seattle Times is the preeminent news source in Seattle and all of the Pacific Northwest.
 For newcomers looking to stay abreast of local news and national headlines, the Times has you covered.
 The app also gives you access to trending topics, entertainment news, and sports updates for local teams like the Mariners, Seahawks, and Sounders.
 Their Pacific NW Magazine offers some stellar suggestions for weekend trips and other happenings around the region.

 Zoosk is a dating app with over 40 million members worldwide.
 It has earned a reputation as a trusted dating subscription that connects people seeking romantic and loving relationships.
 The Zoosk app has a SmartPick feature and once you enable it, the app will send you recommended picks based on your interests and browsing history.
-If you’re new to Seattle and single, this app can help you meet someone special and potentially your life partner.
+If you’re new in town and single, this Seattle dating app can help you meet someone special and potentially your life partner.

 Alternatively, you can also look into the locals-only Seattle Dating App.
 This homegrown dating app has a few more bells and whistles than your mainstream one including filtering by height and neighborhood, and coordinating availability by sharing your schedule.